coatyio/coaty-js/docs/man/developer-guide.md

 Use `publishCall` to send Call events.
 The observable returned will emit all the Return events which are direct responses to the published request.

+Note that when publishing an event, an event source object (of type `CoatyObject`) must be specfied that uniquely identifies the source component, i.e. the Coaty controller.
+Likewise, when observing events, an event target object (of type `CoatyObject`) must be specified that uniquely identifies the target component.
+To suppress echo events, a component that acts both as an event source and as an event target for the same event type will *never* receive the published event on its associated observable.

 > Note that all publish methods for request-response event patterns, i.e.
 > `publishDiscover`, `publishUpdate`, `publishQuery`, and `publishCall` publish
 > the specified event **lazily**, i.e **not until** the first observer subscribes